A concise proof of the Multiplicative Ergodic Theorem on Banach spaces: Random dynamical systems

-Fix a dense set $v_1,v_2,\ldots$ in the unit sphere of $V$.
-We claim that (provided $\omega$ lies in the set of full measure on which the growth rates are $\le \lambda$ and $\ge\lambda'$ and where the dimension is correct), $V(\omega)$ lies in $N$ if and only if the following condition holds:
+Fix a dense set $v_1,v_2,\ldots$ in the unit sphere of $V_n$.
+We claim that for those $\omega$ lying in the set $G$ of full measure on which $\dim V(\omega)=d$ and hypotheses (1) and (2) of the Lemma hold, we have that $V(\omega)$ lies in $N$ if and only if the following condition holds: